-

 Two Choices

-Watching my two boys climb rocks a few weeks ago in Maine brought a profound sense of gratitude and reflection.
-Grateful to be their father.
-Reflective because I tried to understand how they see the world, specifically me, as their father, something I must admit I rarely ever think about.
+Watching my two boys climb rocks in Maine a few weeks ago brought profound gratitude and reflection.
+I was grateful to be their father and reflective because I tried to understand how they see the world, specifically me, as their father, something I rarely think about.
 As adults, our lives, rightly so, are filled with significant responsibilities, so it is difficult to stop and see the perspective that our children have towards us.
-As a parent, we do what we do, day in and day out, and rarely think about the impact our presence has on our children.
-We are the caregivers, the ones in charge,…
+As parents, we do what we do, day in and day out, and rarely think about our presence’s impact on our children.
+We are the caregivers in charge, and we are certainly not their friends, at least…

 -